Io (moon): Volcanism

 The discovery of plumes at the volcanoes Pele and Loki were the first sign that Io is geologically active.
 Generally, these plumes are formed when volatiles like sulfur and sulfur dioxide are ejected skyward from Io's volcanoes at speeds reaching 1 km/s, creating umbrella-shaped clouds of gas and dust.
 Additional material that might be found in these volcanic plumes include sodium, potassium, and chlorine.
 These plumes appear to be formed in one of two ways.
 Io's largest plumes, such as those emitted by Pele, are created when dissolved sulfur and sulfur dioxide gas are released from erupting magma at volcanic vents or lava lakes, often dragging silicate pyroclastic material with them.
 These plumes form red (from the short-chain sulfur) and black (from the silicate pyroclastics) deposits on the surface.
 Plumes formed in this manner are among the largest observed at Io, forming red rings more than 1000 km in diameter.
 Examples of this plume type include Pele, Tvashtar, and Dazhbog.
 Another type of plume is produced when encroaching lava flows vaporize underlying sulfur dioxide frost, sending the sulfur skyward.
 This type of plume often forms bright circular deposits consisting of sulfur dioxide.
 These plumes are often less than 100 km tall, and are among the most long-lived plumes on Io.
 Examples include Prometheus, Amirani, and Masubi.
 The erupted sulfurous compounds are concentrated in the upper crust from a decrease in sulfur solubility at greater depths in Io's lithosphere and can be a determinant for the eruption style of a hot spot.

+On 27 December 2024, the Jovian InfraRed Auroral Mapper (JIRAM) instrument aboard Juno observed an unprecedented volcanic outburst in Io's southern hemisphere, centred at approximately 73°S, 140°E. The event covered a surface area of approximately 65,000 km^{2}, three times the size of Loki Patera, and produced a total power output of 140–260 TW, making it likely the most energetic volcanic event ever recorded on Io and surpassing the previous record set by the Surt eruption of 2001 (~80 TW).
+Three adjacent hot spots—P139, PV18, and an unnamed feature to the south—simultaneously increased their power output to more than 1 TW each, placing them among the most powerful hot spots ever observed on Io.
+Temperature analysis of the co-erupting features indicates surface temperatures of 500–640 K and suggests that all brightenings began within approximately one day of each other, implying a single subsurface event propagating laterally across hundreds of kilometres.
+The observations support a model of extensive regional magma reservoirs interconnected through a largely solid outer shell, analogous to a large-scale sponge, rather than a globally molten shallow magma ocean, consistent with Juno gravity measurements of Io's tidal response.